Susmit-A/AndroidAceEditor/README.md

 Ace text editor has been used for this purpose because it is feature-rich, fast, and easy to modify and embed in applications.

-Please note that this library is currently supported android version 5.0(Lollipop) and above.
+Please note that this library is currently supported on android versions 5.0(Lollipop) and above.

-Integration to existing project
+Integration with existing project
 ---

 ### Setup